arielsanchezmora/Ansible/Aria vRealize Ops/README.md

-I'm trying to get this code to work
+I was trying to get this code to work

 https://www.nicktailor.com/?p=1888

-(You will see I've tried to simplify it, removing some lines and options, but it doesn't seem to do any effect).
+Turns out I had to change it quite a bit with the latest version of Ansible and vRealize/Aria/VCF Operations, but now I can login and save the authentication token, and use to call another API endpoint!

 Latest code is here:

 https://github.com/arielsanchezmora/Ansible/blob/main/Aria%20vRealize%20Ops/check_vrops_status.yml

+Old issue:

 Original code from the blog post with my environment credentials (don't worry, these only work in my lab):